jdpy19/bitcoin-capital/QUESTIONS.md

    possible combinations, your program shouldn’t crash (or hang) on an input with many Xs.
 The order of your output doesn’t matter.

    What is the big O notation for your program?
+O(2**n), where n is the number of X's in the input string.

 2. You have been given a gift card that is about to expire and you want to buy gifts for 2 friends.